New Zealand GST

-Our standard fee to prepare and lodge a New Zealand GST return is just $180+GST per return.
+Our standard fee to prepare and lodge a New Zealand GST return is just $250 +GST for a monthly or two monthly GST return or $350 +GST for a six monthly GST return.

 And, if you prefer, you can pay the New Zealand equivalent.
 We accept both Australian and New Zealand currency and can model our operation so that you can receive your invoice with either New Zealand or Australian GST.

 If you are expecting a large New Zealand GST refund, we can often speed up the refund process by ensuring your GST return is correct and by including additional information which we know, from our frequent contact with Inland Revenue, is the type of information they require as part of their review process.

 If you have been selected for a New Zealand GST Audit, investigation or review we can advise and represent you with Inland Revenue.
 If things have been done correctly, we can often expedite the payment of a GST refund.

 Even where things have gone wrong, we may be able to negotiate reductions in shortfall penalties.
 You should note that New Zealand has one of the most aggressive tax penalty regimes in the world so seeking professional advice when first notified of any kind of GST review is in your best interests.